arkency/posts/posts/2016-09-30-minimal-decoupled-subsystems-of-your-rails-app.md

 <hr />

-This is how Identity And Access reacts to the fact that Season Pass was imported.
+This is how Identity And Access context reacts to the fact that Season Pass was imported.

 ```